jantursky/orderlord-help-hr/docs/troubleshooting/report-your-problem.md

 {% include img_tablet.html name="troubleshooting_report_your_problem_3.png" %}

 - Add the description of the problem.
-Try to be more specific and mention also _an identifier_ of the specific data (like _Not receiving any calls_).
+Try to be more specific and mention also _an identifier_ of the specific data (like _Camera is not working, image is mirrored_).
 You could also add the contact email, where our support team will contact you as soon as possible.
 You could also add attachments for a better description of the problem.
 You could take screenshots in multiple ways:
 	- pressing two buttons on your Android device; normally the volume down and power button.
 	- on other devices, you might need to use the **home button + power button** combination.
 	- either way, press the two buttons simultaneously and hold for a second.